Time to travel

 March, April, October and November are considered best months for this trek.

-- Kathmandu- Lukla- Phakding – Namche Bazaar –Dingoboche- Dingbonche – –Lobuche- Gorakshep -Kalapattar–Everest Base Camp-Gorak Shep-Pangboche- Namche- Lukla-Katmandu
+Kathmandu- Lukla- Phakding – Namche Bazaar –Diboche- Dingbonche – –Lobuche- Gorakshep -Kalapattar–Everest Base Camp-Gorak Shep-Pheriche- Namche- Lukla-Katmandu

 Situated amongst the greatest peaks of the Himalaya, The Kingdom of Nepal is a land of endless fascination.
 It is a land with ancient history, colourful cultures and people, striking scenery and some of the best treks on earth.

 Ever since Mt.
 Everest was first conquered by Sir Edmund Hillary and Tenzing Norgay Sherpa in 1953, Everest Base Camp has been magnetically attracting the trekkers of the world.